iqbalk96/iqbal-kurniawan/README.md

 ## About

-**ronit.io** is my personal website where I share my projects, blog posts, and more.
+this is my personal website where I share my projects, blog posts, and more.
 It's built using [Next.js](https://nextjs.org) and styled with [Tailwind CSS](https://tailwindcss.com).
 The site is designed to be fast, accessible, and easy to maintain.

 ## Screenshots